- IFP & Organics

 In the Similkameen and Okanagan Valleys, apple clearwing moth has a 2-year life cycle.
 Adult flight begins in early June, peaks by mid July and ends in late August.
 Male emergence peaks about 1 week before that of female moths.
 Females feed on nectar for a few days before laying eggs.
 Eggs are laid singly in burr knots, pruning cuts and wounded bark on branches and trunks, and likely any other site that allows larvae to get under the bark.
 As populations intensify within an orchard, females seek egg-laying sites higher up in the canopy.
 Larvae feed on sap between the bark and inner tissue (cambium layer) of trees for almost two years before pupation.
 Larval feeding leads to the creation of shallow, irregular winding galleries just cutting into the wood, and about 20 – 25 mm long.
 Frass collects in feeding tunnels but is expelled by larvae in spring just before they pupate.
 The larvae overwinter in the tunnels and pupate the following spring at the entrance of the tunnels.

 When the moths are ready to emerge (mostly in the morning), the pupae wriggle to the tunnel exit hole and extend out to allow the adults to emerge.
 The appearance of empty pupal cases sticking out of the bark is a useful indication of its presence (Fig.7).
+Counts of pupal cases can be used to estimate population density.
+There is one generation per year.

 |Figure 7.
 Apple clearwing pupal case.
 (BC Tree Fruits Cooperative)|